JDiaz0523/Psi_analysis/README.md

 | `plot.mar`   |A four-element vector specifying the plot area margins.
 Default: `[4, 4, 2, 1]` (bottom, left, upper, right). |

 Details
-- Customizable Color Scales:
+- **Customizable Color Scales**.
 The function allows users to modify the color scales for visualization.
 Internally, colorRampPalette is used to generate the color gradients, with col.grad1 and col.grad2 passed as arguments to this function.
+- **Autoscaling Behavior**: When autoscaling is enabled (default), the upper limit of the Psi range is determined using quantile evaluation: `q <- quantile(psi.matrix, auto.col.lim, na.rm = TRUE)`

 - Color scales can be changed.
 Internally, the function `colorRampPalette` is used to build the color gradients and `col.grad1` and `col.grad1` are passed as arguments to `colorRampPalette`.
 - When autoscaling, the upper limit of the Psi range is determined according to the quantile evaluation `q <- quantile(psi.matrix, auto.col.lim, na.rm = T)`, and The lower limit is `-q/grad.ratio`.